Rafael Devers Player Props: Red Sox vs. Brewers

 Brewers Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 27th in MLB.
+- The pitching staff for the Brewers has a collective 7.6 K/9, the third-worst in the league.

-- The Brewers have a 2.96 team ERA that ranks second among all MLB pitching staffs.
+- The Brewers' 3.07 team ERA ranks third across all MLB pitching staffs.

-- Brewers pitchers combine to allow the eighth-fewest home runs in baseball (18 total, 0.9 per game).
+- Brewers pitchers combine to give up 19 home runs (one per game), the ninth-fewest in baseball.

-- The Brewers are sending Peralta (2-1) out for his fourth start of the season.
-He is 2-1 with a 3.18 ERA and 19 strikeouts through 17 2/3 innings pitched.
+- Miley (2-1) gets the starting nod for the Brewers in his fourth start of the season.
+He's put together a 1.50 ERA in 18 2/3 innings pitched, with 14 strikeouts.

-- In his most recent appearance -- out of the bullpen on Wednesday -- the righty tossed 2/3 innings against the Seattle Mariners while surrendering hits.
+- The lefty last appeared in relief on Saturday, when he threw 2/3 innings against the Boston Red Sox while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.